 A study of the fundamental issues in legal philosophy such as the nature of law, the authority of law, the aims of law, challenges to the law, moral issues in professional jurisprudence, and constitutional and statutory interpretation.
-Spring of even-numbered years.
+Fall of odd-numbered years.